chrisaberger/checks/index.md

 selects between these techniques based on the current condition.
 ```

-Constant factor optimizations are not that interesting.
-Tomorrow there will be a new one.
 Tradeoffs are the interesting thing.
 There is no free lunch that is also an interesting lunch!
 (Ok maybe I am getting to excited by quotes that don't make sense at this point.)

 <a name="sitcom">
 ## "A Paper is Not Like a Sitcom, There Should Be No Big Reveal at the End"

-Many times I found myself wanting to write a paper like a narrative where I build up some exciting story before a mind blowing conclusion.
+Many times I found myself wanting to write a paper like a narrative where I build up some exciting story before a mind-blowing conclusion.
 This is wrong.
-The truth of the matter is that most people aren't patient and, as a general rule of thumb, I want to know if this section/paragraph/paper is worth reading in-depth as soon as possible.
-There is nothing wrong with this it is just human nature.
+The truth of the matter is that most people aren't patient and, as a general rule of thumb, they want to know if this section/paragraph/paper is worth reading before actually reading.
+There is nothing wrong with this, it is just human nature.
 So to combat this the best results should always come first.
 This is true in every section of the paper.
 In your abstract/introduction/contributions/experiments the best result should come first and should come often.
 It should be beaten over people's heads so that they cannot miss it.
 Let's take a look at two outlines for an experiments section, one that does not ensure this and one that does:

 ### Problem
 ```markdown